coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/corechaindb-cli.md

 ## corechaindb election

-Manage elections to govern the BigchainDB network.
+Manage elections to govern the corechaindb network.
 The specifics of the election process are defined in [BEP-18](https://github.com/corechaindb/BEPs/tree/master/18).

 Election management is broken into several subcommands.
 Below is the command line syntax for each of them.

 ### election new

-Create a new election which proposes a change to the BigchainDB network.
+Create a new election which proposes a change to the corechaindb network.

 If the command succeeds, it will post an election transaction and output `election_id`.